-Water Management Plan; Version 10, August 2020;
+Water Management Plan; Version 14_NWB, January 2024;

-Water Quality and Flow Monitoring Plan, Version 2, March 2020; and
+Water Quality and Flow Monitoring Plan, Version 4_NWB, January 2024;

-Water Quality Management and Optimization Plan, Revision 4a, November 13, 2020.

-The Licensee shall, within sixty (60) days of the approval of this Licence by the Minister, submit to the Board for review the following updated management plans to reflect the proposed changes and to take into account commitments made during the technical review of the Application and Public Hearing process:

-Water Management Plan;

-Groundwater Management Plan

-Waste Management Plan; and
+Adaptive Management Plan, Version 2, June 2024; and

-Interim Closure and Reclamation Plan.
+ARD-ML Sampling and Testing Plan, Version 1_NWB, January 2024.

 The Licensee shall, at least six (6) months prior to initiating the discharge of Contact Water through any means other than those approved under Part F, Item 3, submit to the Board for approval all relevant updated management plans to reflect the associated changes to management of Water on site.
 The updates are to take into account commitments made during the technical review of the Application, as well as the issues discussed at the Public Hearing, where applicable.

 Every Plan to be carried out pursuant to the terms and conditions of this Licence shall become a part of this Licence, and any additional terms and conditions imposed upon approval of a Plan by the Board become part of this Licence.
 All terms and conditions of the Licence shall be contemplated in the development of a Plan where appropriate.

 The Licensee shall review the Plans or Manuals referred to in this Licence as required by changes in operation and/or technology and modify the Plans or Manuals accordingly.
-Revisions to the Plans or Manuals are to be submitted in the form of an Addendum to be included with the Annual Report required by Part B, Item 2, complete with a revisions list detailing where significant content changes are made, and should incorporate design changes and adaptive engineering required and implemented during construction and on the basis of actual site conditions and monitoring results over the life of the Project.
+Revisions to the Plans or Manuals are to be submitted in the form of an Addendum to be included with the Annual Report required by Part B, Item 2, complete with a revisions list detailing where significant content changes are made, and should incorporate design changes and adaptive engineering required and implemented during construction and on the basis of actual site conditions and monitoring results over the life of the Meliadine Mine.

 The Licensee shall post signs in the appropriate areas to inform the public of the location of the Water Supply Facilities and the Waste Disposal Facilities.
 All signs must be in English, Inuktitut and French and shall be located and maintained to the satisfaction of an Inspector.